+Concurrent with closing of the Nova acquisition on December 1, 2023, the Company drew down from its loan facility with Beedie Investments Ltd. ("Beedie") (Note 6) an amount equal to the principal and unpaid interest and fees outstanding under Beedie's convertible loan agreement with Nova (the "Nova Loan Facility") to refinance and retire the Nova Loan Facility (Note 6).
 Upon completion of the Nova acquisition, existing Metalla and Nova shareholders owned approximately 60.41% and 39.59% of the combined company, respectively.
 Following the completion of the acquisition, Nova became a wholly owned subsidiary of Metalla.

 For accounting purposes, the Company determined the acquisition of Nova did not meet the definition of business combination under IFRS 3 - Business Combinations.
-Accordingly, the transaction has been accounted for as an asset acquisition under relevant IFRS standards with a closing date of December 1, 2023.
+Accordingly, the transaction was accounted for as an asset acquisition under relevant IFRS standards with a closing date of December 1, 2023.
 Under this method the Company is required to recognize identifiable assets and liabilities at their individual fair values and any transaction costs are capitalized as part of the acquisition, with no goodwill recognized.

-To estimate the fair value of the mineral interest acquired, management used discounted cash flow models and a marketbased approach.
+To estimate the fair value of the mineral interest acquired, management used discounted cash flow models and a market-based approach.
 Management applied significant judgment in determining the fair value of the mineral interests, including the use of significant assumptions, such as discount rates, long-term forecast commodity prices, and future production of operator mineral reserves and resources information for the portfolio of mineral stream and royalty agreements.
 Future production and operator mineral reserves and resources information are based on information compiled by appropriately qualified persons.
 The assets and liabilities acquired included mineral interests of \$131.0 million, current assets of \$1.0 million, and current liabilities of \$6.2 million.
 Below is a reconciliation of the purchase consideration for the Nova acquisition along with the total assets acquired, net of liabilities assumed.